drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - Newsletter

 ## Purpose
-*What are we attempting to achieve with our social media?*

 - To cultivate a more inclusive Drupal community.
 - To give recognition to the diverse voices we have.
 - Transparency, public participation and collaboration.

 ## Audience
-*Who are we trying to reach?*

 - For the community.
 - For the volunteers who contribute to our issue queue.